German Shepherd Now

 You’ll find wildly different feeding recommendations online.
 Most of the confusion traces back to one thing: not all kibble delivers the same calories per cup.

-So when someone says their dog eats four cups a day and yours only eats three, neither of you is necessarily wrong.
-The brand determines the volume.
 Always check the kcal per cup listed on your bag and use that as the real measuring stick.
 The AKC’s feeding guide recommends the same approach: calories first, cups second.

 For a deeper breakdown across popular brands, see our guide to feeding an adult German Shepherd.